 - a few tbsps grated parmesan cheese

 - Begin by preparing the sauce.
 In a large saucepan combine all sauce ingredients over a medium-low flame, adjusting the seasonings as needed and mashing the tomatoes with a potato masher if using peeled tomatoes.
 Cover and simmer, occasionally stirring and mashing as appropriate.

 - Pre-heat oven to 425F.
 Place a cast iron skillet or oven-proof skillet in the oven while heating.

 - In a mixing bowl combine the breadcrumbs, oregano, EVOO, and salt & pepper, tossing until well combined — Transfer to a large plate.
 Next, working one at a time dip the chicken breast in egg, allowing the excess to run off.
 Dredge in the breadcrumbs until evenly coated on both sides and around the edges, then transfer to a clean plate.
 Repeat with the remaining breast.

 - Remove the heated skillet from the oven and grease the bottom with about 2 teaspoons of olive oil, swirling to coat.
 Transfer the breaded chicken breasts to the skillet, then immediately return to the oven and bake on the oven middle rack for 15 minutes.
 When ready, drizzle the top of each cutlet with a touch more olive oil, then flip and bake 15 minutes more.
 Once the chicken is nice and crisp, lastly spoon the sauce around and on top of the cutlets, then layer with mozzarella cheese.
 Bake for 5 – 10 minutes more until the cheese has completely melted, broiling for 1 – 2 minutes at the end if you prefer a browner finish.
-Cool slightly, then garnish with basil and serve!
+Cool slightly, then garnish with parmesan, basil, and serve!

 I mean… !